 When ABA is done in the home, the child has a chance build rapport with new team members in a comfortable and safe space.
 They can focus just on a new team member and not have to factor in outside variables.
 It can be both distracting and scary to adapt to new children and unfamiliar spaces.
 With a therapeutic team in the home, the first step is meeting the therapists and building a strong relationship with them.
 Then, they can begin working to bring their new skills into other environments, on step at a time.

 Reinforcers are a key part of behavior analysis.
 But the best reinforcers are the ones that motivate the child by using what they already love to do.
 These toys and activities are usually already in the home.
 Therapy teams can use the access to these reinforcers to spark motivation.

 Conducting therapy in the child’s natural environment will allow for practice of skills directly related to family concerns.

-For example, many of the kiddos in Cardinal’s home-based ABA programs are working on interactions with siblings.
+For example, many of the kiddos in our home-based ABA programs are working on interactions with siblings.
 Therapy teams can work on this directly in their natural setting.
 They create programs that are structured around real interactions.
 Together, they can practice and improve communication with siblings.
 It doesn’t end with siblings, ABA can address any relationship or daily response.

 Another common example is setting boundaries around electronics.
 At home, it isn’t unusual for a child to prefer to spend time on their iPad, video game, or other electronics.
 The behavior stops them from engaging with family or doing their homework.
-ABA teams wan work with the child to set limits with these items.
+ABA teams want work with the child to set limits with these items.
 ABA therapists motivate kids and teens to mange their time.